-In addition to a completed application form, applicants must provide the following items: evidence of graduation from an accredited high school or an acceptable score on the General Education Development (GED) examination.
+In addition to a completed application form, applicants must provide the following items:

-Official high school transcripts must be sent from the originating high schools or official documentation from GED provided directly to the Office of Admission.
+- Evidence of graduation from an accredited high school or an acceptable score on the General Education Development (GED) examination. - Official high school transcripts must be sent from the originating high schools or official documentation from GED provided directly to the Office of Admissions or Enrollment Specialist of the education center they plan to attend.

-Transfer students must request that all of the post-secondary schools they have attended send official transcripts directly to the Office of Admission.
+Transfer students must request official transcripts from all post-secondary schools they attended, official transcripts must be sent directly to the Office of Admission or the Enrollment Specialist of the education center they plan to attend.